ohwjd/ornament_classification/README.md

-# ornament_classification
+# Search and classification of ornaments in 16th century lute tablature

-Search and classification of ornaments in 16th century lute tablature
+todo: add abstract